quartznet/quartznet/docs/documentation/quartz-3.x/configuration/reference.md

 If you need to scale out to support thousands of short-running (e.g 1 second) jobs, consider partitioning the set of jobs by using multiple distinct schedulers (including multiple clustered schedulers for HA).
 The scheduler makes use of a cluster-wide lock, a pattern that degrades performance as you add more nodes (when going beyond about three nodes - depending upon your database’s capabilities, etc.).

-Enable clustering by setting the "quartz.jobStore.isClustered" property to "true".
+Enable clustering by setting the `quartz.jobStore.isClustered` property to "true".
 Each instance in the cluster should use the same copy of the quartz.properties file.
-Exceptions of this would be to use properties files that are identical, with the following allowable exceptions: Different thread pool size, and different value for the "quartz.scheduler.instanceId" property.
+Exceptions of this would be to use properties files that are identical, with the following allowable exceptions: Different thread pool size, and different value for the `quartz.scheduler.instanceId` property.
 Each node in the cluster MUST have a unique instanceId, which is easily done (without needing different properties files) by placing "AUTO" as the value of this property.
 See the info about the configuration properties of AdoJobStore for more information.